mxinden/homepage/content/misc/_index.md

 #### Databases

+- Howard, Heidi.
+(2018). **Distributed consensus revised.**

 - Levandoski, Justin J., David B. Lomet, and Sudipta Sengupta. **"The Bw-Tree: A B-tree for new hardware platforms."** 2013 IEEE 29th International Conference on Data Engineering (ICDE).
 IEEE, 2013.

+- Fischer, Michael J., Nancy A. Lynch, and Michael S. Paterson. **Impossibility of distributed consensus with one faulty process.** No. MIT/LCS/TR-282.
+  Massachusetts Inst of Tech Cambridge lab for Computer Science, 1982.

 - Thomson, Alexander, et al. **"Calvin: fast distributed transactions for partitioned database systems."** Proceedings of the 2012 ACM SIGMOD